jezdez/textmate-missingdrawer/Readme.markdown

 ![Screenshot](https://github.com/downloads/jezdez/textmate-missingdrawer/Screen%20shot%202010-08-20.png)

 ## Installation

-To install the plugin to TextMate, download the latest version from the [Project download page](http://github.com/jezdez/textmate-missingdrawer/downloads) and double click the MissingDrawer.plugin file contained or simply run the following commands in Terminal:
+Simply run the following command to download the latest version from [GitHub](http://github.com/jezdex/textmate-missingdrawer).

 	$ curl -L https://github.com/downloads/jezdez/textmate-missingdrawer/MissingDrawer_2010-11-28.zip | tar -xf - && open MissingDrawer.tmplugin

+You may also download the latest version from the [project download page](http://github.com/jezdez/textmate-missingdrawer/downloads) and double click the MissingDrawer.plugin file contained.

+## Configuring

+To configure Missing Drawer, simply open TextMate's preferences, click the double arrow icon in the top right of the window, and choose Missing Drawer from the menu.
+The following preferences are supported:

-## Changing the sidebar background color
+* Changing the sidebar's color
-Rather like a white sidebar background color instead of the cool new default blue?
-Just run this (for white):

-    $ defaults write com.macromates.TextMate MDSideViewBgColor "1.0;1.0;1.0"

-or simply

-    $ defaults write com.macromates.TextMate MDSideViewBgColor "white"

-Change the `"white"` to `"blue"` if you changed your mind.

-A preferences UI for that setting is planned, meanwhile set any RGB color you prefer like above.

-## Changing the terminal application launched from the sidebar

-By default, the "open terminal window" button launches the Terminal application.
-To use iTerm, run

-    $ defaults write com.macromates.TextMate TerminalLauncherAppName "iTerm"

-To reset back to Terminal, run

-    $ defaults write com.macromates.TextMate TerminalLauncherAppName "Terminal"

-## Changing the termial open in new tab instead of new window

-By default it must open in new tab, if it doesn't run:

-    $ defaults write com.macromates.TextMate MDOpenTerminalInTab true
+* Enabling/Disabling the open terminal button
+* Choosing the terminal application.
+Terminal and iTerm are supported
+* Enabling the git button

 ## Authors